google/WebFundamentals/src/content/en/updates/2017/12/audio-worklet.md

 Creating an AudioWorkletNode requires at least two things: an AudioContext object and the processor name as a string.
-A processor definition can be loaded and registered by the new AudioWorklet object's `addModule()` call.
+A processor definition can be loaded and registered by the new Audio Worklet object's `addModule()` call.
-Worklet APIs including AudioWorklet are only available in a [secure context](https://w3c.github.io/webappsec-secure-contexts/), thus a page using them must be served over HTTPS, although `http://localhost` is considered a secure for local testing.
+Worklet APIs including Audio Worklet are only available in a [secure context](https://w3c.github.io/webappsec-secure-contexts/), thus a page using them must be served over HTTPS, although `http://localhost` is considered a secure for local testing.